behas/lucene-skos/README.md

 In the example above the labels are not restricted to any specific language, however you can restrict them to the English language tag by adding language="en" to the filter attributes.
 You can also specify a list of languages like for example language="en pt" for English and Portuguese cross-language expansion.
 Also, bufferSize controls the maximum length (in number of words) of concept labels that will be checked for expansion.

-Again, you can add a sample document such as the following and retrieve results for queries (e.g., arms) containing terms that are not explicitly contained in the indexed document.
+Again, you can add a sample document such as the following and retrieve results for queries (e.g., subject:arms) containing terms that are not explicitly contained in the indexed document.

     <add>
         <doc>